Mark Maslin: The Great Dying of the Indigenous Peoples of America

 The Spanish and Portuguese colonisation of the Americas led to the death of 56 million people, approximately 90% of the indigenous population, in less than 100 years.
-This was because the indigenous population has no natural immunity to the diseases brought across the Atlantic Ocean.
+This was because the indigenous population had no natural immunity to the diseases brought across the Atlantic Ocean.
 The population collapse led to the collapse of most of the agriculture and infrastructure.
-According to research by Alex Koch, Chris Brierley, Mark Maslin and Simon Lewis, the global temperature decrease between 1550 and 1700 as forest regeneration resulted in additional carbon sequestration.
+According to research by Alex Koch, Chris Brierley, Mark Maslin and Simon Lewis, the global temperature decreased between 1550 and 1700 as forest regeneration resulted in additional carbon sequestration.
 Describing this decrease in atmospheric carbon dioxide as the orbis spike, Maslin and Lewis state that the event could be viewed as the beginning of the Anthropocene.